10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 3. Provide The Right Growing Conditions

-• Add plenty of organic matter in advance of planting.
-Quality garden compost or well-rotted manure, applied lavishly, can supply enough nutrients to last the entire season, and will help with retaining moisture—a lifesaver during the heat of summer!
+• Add plenty of organic matter before planting.
+Quality garden compost or well-rotted manure, applied lavishly, can supply enough nutrients to last the entire season and will help retain moisture—a lifesaver during the heat of summer!
 Two weeks before planting your tomato plants outdoors, beef up that soil!
 Dig into soil about 1 foot deep and mix in aged manure or compost.

 • Tomato plants also need space – not only to reach their full potential, but to encourage a good flow of air between plants, which should help to reduce the threat of disease.
 In most cases, this means leaving at least two feet (60cm) between plants.